amirHravan/foodie/readme.md

 #### Reservation

 You can reserve your next week food by just pressing any of the desirable foods.
 Note that based on your university policy probably you can't reserve two foods in the same time, you must cancel one before reserving the other one.
-You can select diffrenet places for food reservation.
+You can select different places for food reservation.

 ![Foodie Reservation Places](./images//reservation%20selfs.jpg)
 ![Foodie Reservation Screen](./images/reservation%20[disable].jpg)